EOxServer/eoxserver/en/developers/migrations.rst

 Setup
 -----

-`South` needs to be initialized in every instance that want to make use of the migration features.
+`South` needs to be initialized in every instance that wants to make use of the migration features.

 Setting up `South` is quite easy, as all you need to do is install `South` (most